bbauska/html5-template/html-basics.md

-oninput	script	Script to be run when an element gets user input oninvalid	script	Script to be run when an element is invalid onreset	script	Fires when the Reset button in a form is clicked onsearch	script	Fires when the user writes something in a search field (for <input="search">) onselect	script	Fires after some text has been selected in an element onsubmit	script	Fires when a form is submitted
+oninput	script	Script to be run when an element gets user input oninvalid	script	Script to be run when an element is invalid onreset	script	Fires when the Reset button in a form is clicked onsearch	script	Fires when the user writes something in a search field (for &lt;input="search"&gt;) onselect	script	Fires after some text has been selected in an element onsubmit	script	Fires when a form is submitted